parisba/SAConEU19/SAConBerlin2019_presentation.md

 # And we had a lot of great conversations.

-^ And we had a lot of great conversations.
+^ MARS: And we had a lot of great conversations.

 ---